volnet/grunt-crx/Issues.md

 I check your code, you have write done in `.then(()=>done)` and `.catch(done)` in tasks/crx.js, but when I run my code with multi tasks, it is not stabled.

-I add the `timeoutMilliseconds` to fix the bug.
+I add the interval timer to fix the bug.

 ## Why not pull request